 - Be sure to brush the surface with butter or oil to prevent burning

-- Preheat your broiler prior to starting to cooking process.
+- Preheat your broiler prior to starting the cooking process.

 Watch Me Make Broiled Lobster Tails (45 Seconds)